German companies want a private German spaceport | DW | 18.10.2019

 The BDI also urges the German government to create conditions for building a private cosmodrome on German soil.
 Politicians should facilitate the development of a German-made cargo rocket that would be capable of carrying minor loads into space.

-"If Germany does not create these possibilities, other European countries would create new systems," said the BDI's Kempf.
+"If Germany does not create these possibilities, other European countries will create new systems," said the BDI's Kempf.

 'One small step for Germany'